-In Spring 2018, in response to the issue they introduced a new scheme called the ‘High Conflict Pathway’ for use in all cases of suspected parental alienation.
+In Spring 2018, in response to the issue it introduced a new scheme called the ‘High Conflict Pathway’ for use in all cases of suspected parental alienation.

-The framework will help professionals to assess cases when dealing with high levels of parental conflict and alienating behaviour.
+The framework helps professionals to assess cases when dealing with high levels of parental conflict and alienating behaviour.

 It will also give parents the opportunity to change their behaviour with the help of an intensive 12-week ‘positive parenting programme.’

 The process has been developed to provide a clear framework for the assessment of such behaviours on children and to help professionals see more closely what is happening on a case by case basis.